sanson0/Wildlife-Patch1/README.md

 * There is a reset button linked to the search function to clear the search
 * Admin users have add, edit and delete buttons linked to each project
 * Other users have add, edit and delete buttons linked to each project that they created
+* if a user's project is particularly good, the admin user can use the switch at the bottom of the 'edit task' page, switching it on causes the project to move from 'People's Projects' to the 'Home' page.
 ## Features on the create account page
 * Input fields for username, password, email, all required attributes
 * Submit button